timelyportfolio/vue-cli-r/README.md

 Quick example illustrating how we can combine `Shiny` and a `vue-cli` project.
 As an added bonus, we also supply `leaflet htmlwidget` with a `Vue` component that wraps an `htmlwidget` from `R`.

+To see it working, clone the repo and `runApp` as you would with a typical Shiny application.

 ## Project setup
 ```
 yarn install